mbsync

 Pattern[s] [!]pattern ...

-overridden by a mailbox list in a channel reference (a
+The mailbox list selected by Patterns can be overridden by a mailbox list in a Channel reference (a Group specification or the command line).

 MaxSize size[k|m][b]